 A company fails every 3 minutes1.
 In fact, research has shown that 96% of all businesses fail in the first 10 years1.
-While they fail for many reasons, employee-related issues are always among the top 3 reasons behind the failure or organisations worldwide.
+While they fail for many reasons, employee-related issues are always among the top three reasons behind the failure of organisations worldwide.

-Companies have tried everything to succeed, paying millions and billions in leadership & management, staff development & training, and technology, just to name a few.
+Companies have tried everything to reduce employee turnover, paying millions and billions in leadership & management, staff development & training, and technology, just to name a few.

-Workspace is a strategic tool that can drive innovation.
+Your workplace is a strategic tool that can drive innovation and reduce employee turnover.

 The optimization of your workspace, once designed and executed correctly (and this is not limited to colors, plants, light, etc.) will first maximize your return on the investment that is your real estate costs.
-Optimizing your workspace will not only optimize your return on investment on real estate costs, but also on the costs of people.
+Optimizing your workspace will not only optimize your return on investment on real estate costs but also on the costs of people.
 How?
-Better workspace can improve the health, well-being and experience of employees, making them happier and the organisation more successful, however on one condition.
+A better workspace can reduce employee turnover by improving the health, wellbeing and experience of employees, making them happier and the organisation more successful, however on one condition.

 Through our years of experience we have come to believe that space can play three roles:

-- Your space is not only a backdrop to our activities.
+- Space as Container: Your space is not only a backdrop to our activities.
 Most people, including architects, think of space as a backdrop – the most beautiful, functional and inspiring backdrop.

-- The third and most important role of space is to be an active enabler.
+- Space as Catalyst: The third and most important role of space is to be an active enabler.
 It is responsible to enable its users to live the values, strategy and vision of the company.

-Your space is a strategic tool that has the potential to support your corporate innovation.
+Your space is a strategic tool that has the potential to support your corporate innovation and reduce employee turnover.
 Space is an asset, a strategic tool – so use it as such!

-Drawing upon the latest findings of positive psychology, we see that when employees are happier, there is a decrease in turnover and sick days & a high increase in sales, retention and innovation.
+Drawing upon the latest findings of corporate psychology, we see that when employees are happier, there is a decrease in turnover and sick days & a high increase in sales, retention and innovation.

 - Happiness at work decreases rotation/turnover by 51%.4